350 Cute & Unique Ibis Names + Generator

 Hathor | An ancient Egyptian goddess associated with love and beauty. |

-Maat | The ancient Egyptian concept of truth, balance, and order. |
+Maat | In ancient Egypt, it was the idea of truth, balance, and order. |

 Ptah | An Egyptian god of craftsmen. |